foldl/mimicsocks/README.md

 Take Windows as an example.

-1. Install Erlang/OTP 20.0 or newer.
+1. Install Erlang/OTP 20.0 or newer (seriously).

     Suppose it's installed in `C:\Program files\erl9.0`